CopperEagle/WebChecks/README.md

 # Allowing all wikipedia sites, regardless of language, like en.wikipedia.org
 # Note that you can use regular expressions here.
 proj.set_allowed_websites((r"(.*\.)?wikipedia\.org", "mywebsite.com"))

-proj.enable_javascript(False)       # Enabling Javascript?
+# Enabling Javascript?
 Default value is False.
+proj.enable_javascript(False)

+# Whether links in retrieved HTML sources should be visited.
-proj.enable_crawl(True) 			# The default value.
-If False only visits the initially given addresses
+# The default value is true.
+If False only visits the initially given addresses.
+proj.enable_crawl(True)

-proj.set_min_wait(10)				# Default minimum wait in seconds between two requests to the same domain.
+# Default minimum wait in seconds between two requests to the same domain.
 # Applies only to domains that have no dedicated profile.
 (See below.)
+proj.set_min_wait(10)

-proj.set_avg_wait(10)				# Default average wait time in seconds between two requests to the same domain.
+# Default average wait time in seconds between two requests to the same domain.
 # The access timing pattern is randomized.
+proj.set_avg_wait(10)

-proj.run(1000)						# translates into seconds (roughly, will finish last
+# Translates into seconds. (roughly, will finish last
 # access before shutting down)
+proj.run(1000)
 ```
 This will set the initial roots of your search at mywebsite.com/coolsite.html and it will follow any links on that website provided that they are allowed by the security policy you define.
 The above security policy is fairly simple: You specify just what websites you allow the tool to visit and you disallow Javascript.